 In a traditional farm setting, the farmer needs to physically be in the field each day to monitor the equipment, assess its condition and take readings.
 With equipment manufactured by a variety of vendors, farmers must learn to use multiple software tools to configure each piece of equipment.
 In addition, there is an industry-wide underutilization of scientific data for effective farming; for example, many irrigation systems continue to sprinkle water, even when it’s raining.
 An increasing number of farmers are turning to precise control and monitoring capabilities that allow them to more efficiently manage their business – freeing up time and money for other undertakings in an industry with notoriously small profit margins.

 With more than 50 years of experience and more than 40,000 irrigation systems sold, the client had a strong foothold in the industry but needed to modernize its products to retain its industry-leading status.
-The company turned to ProKarma, a global IT solutions firm with extensive experience in data-driven systems and applications development, to lead the project.
+The company turned to PK, a global experience engineering firm with extensive experience in data-driven systems and applications development, to lead the project.

 1 Comparing agriculture of the past with today. (n.d.).
 Retrieved March 5, 2018, from http://animalsmart.org/animals-and-the-environment/comparing-agriculture-of-the-past-with-today

 2 Pham, Nam, D. The Economic Benefits of Commercial GPS Use in the U.S. and The Costs of Potential Disruptions, NDP Consulting Group (June 2011) at 6 – 7